 - If needed, drain off any excess grease and return the inner pot back to the Instant Pot.

-- Stir in the Worcestershire sauce and beef stock.
+- Stir in the dried seasonings, worcestershire sauce, and beef stock.

 - Add the noodles and gently push them into the sauce to submerge.
 It is okay if the noodles aren't completely submerged in the liquid, but use care to push down the noodles so at least a portion of all the noodles are touching the beef stock.

-- Then do a quick release of any remaining pressure--be sure to stand away from the vent knob when releasing pressure.
+- After 5 minutes, do a quick release of any remaining pressure, by knocking the venting knob from the sealed to the venting position.
+Be sure to stand away from the vent knob when releasing pressure to protect yourself from steam.

-- Stir in the sour cream into the noodles and beef until creamy and well combined.
+- Open the lid on the Instant Pot.
+Add the sour cream into the noodles and beef and stir until creamy and well combined.

 - Serve immediately.